 Better benefits for less money?
 Did I read that right?

-With the new law, Congress created a special kind of HRA for small businesses and startups called a QSEHRA (Qualified Small Entity Health Reimbursement Arrangement).
+With the new law, Congress created a special kind of HRA for small businesses and startups called a QSEHRA (Qualified Small Employer Health Reimbursement Arrangement).
 The new QSEHRA allows small businesses under 50 employees to reimburse employees tax-free for individual health insurance and medical expenses.

 This is a big deal because startups can now get the same favorable tax treatment using a defined contribution strategy but with a lot less hassle than if they tried to purchase a traditional one-size-fits-all small group plan.